shabiel/foia-vista-fixes/README.md

 List of fixes/Change Log
 ------------------------
  * ICDEXA2 (passim): Don't convert codes to numbers.
 Codes may exceed implementation defined limit for numbers.
 On YDB, original code goes into infinite loop.
- * GET1+3^ORWORR1: Replace && with commas for if, to enforce 'and' with no side effects.
  * PATIENT^MPIFXMLP: Change to ZPATIENT so that it won't be found by patient registration.
 We can't use MPI outside of VA.
  * DIUTL: Upstream fix from MSC Fileman 1060: $ZREFERENCE is not standard.
  * HLCSTCP3: USE command arguments are vendor specific.
 Check for M Virtual machine implementor before choosing USE command arguments.